 If you’re a teacher/trainer, then you might be looking for some interactive tools for online teaching to aid you in this new post-covid learning era.
-But why are tools required for online teaching?
+Even as the pandemic is winding up and we’re expected to go back to normalcy by the first half of 2022, online learning is going to stay.
+But, why are tools required for online teaching?

 All of us are visual learners.
 Although we all have our own learning and teaching styles, a picture can be worth a thousand words.
 We have the best five tools used for online teaching to help teachers enhance their teaching.